Dilsv/contact-book/README.md

 - If they do the contact will be saved, otherwise, they can go back to the main menu.

 ### Edit existing contacts:
-- From the main menu there is an option to Edit Existing Contacts, once the user has selected this they will first be taken to search for the Cotnact by first name.
+- From the main menu there is an option to Edit Existing Contacts, once the user has selected this they will first be taken to search for the Contact by first name.
 - The user will then be asked to enter '1' to continue the search.
-- If there's a match found, this will be shown on the terminal and the user will be asked to select which contact they would like to edit.
+- If there's a match found, this will be shown on the terminal and the user will be asked to asked which contact they would like to edit by name, number, country or age.
 - The user will be asked which field they would like to edit and then be asked for the new information.
-- The new information will be saved to the spreadsheet.
+- The new information will be saved to the spreadsheet once it is confirmed on the terminal by the user.

 ---
 ## Technologies Used